Kentico/xperience-module-openai-azure/README.md

 ## Automatic selection of categories

-After you [set up](#installation) the integration, next time you assign a page into categories you can simply click the **Auto-Select** button and the best fitting categories based on the page's content get automatically selected.
+After you [set up](#installation) the integration, the next time you assign a page into categories you can simply click the **Auto-Select** button and the best fitting categories based on the page's content get automatically selected.

 **Important notes:**
-- When you already have some categories selected, the automatic selection may not contain the originally selected ones.
-If this happens, you can manually add the desired categories on top of the automatic selection.
+- The automatic selection disregards all preexisting category assignments.
+Consequently, using the **Auto-Select** on manually categorized pages may suggest a different set of categories for the page.
+You can always add any desired categories manually on top of the automatic selection.
 - The page you are assigning into categories must have at least some data stored in fields with **Text** or **LongText** data types.
 That is, the automatic selection doesn't work for pages that are built entirely via Page builder.

 ![Auto-select categories](images/auto_select.png)

+## Contributing

+To see the guidelines for Contributing to Kentico open source software, please see [Kentico's `CONTRIBUTING.md`](https://github.com/Kentico/.github/blob/main/CONTRIBUTING.md) for more information and follow the [Kentico's `CODE_OF_CONDUCT`](https://github.com/Kentico/.github/blob/main/CODE_OF_CONDUCT.md).

 ## Development environment setup

 1. Download/clone this repository.
 2. Copy the `/src/CMS/ConnectionStrings.template.config` file to `/src/CMS/ConnectionStrings.config`.
-3. Add a directory junction of *src/Kentico.Xperience.OpenAI.Azure/CMSResources/Kentico.Xperience.OpenAI.Azure* into *src/CMS/CMSResources* using Command Prompt (not PowerShell):
+3. Add a directory junction of *src/Kentico.Xperience.OpenAI.Azure/CMSResources/Kentico.Xperience.OpenAI.Azure* into *src/CMS/CMSResources* using Command Prompt **(not PowerShell)**:

     `mklink /J .\src\CMS\CMSResources\Kentico.Xperience.OpenAI.Azure .\src\Kentico.Xperience.OpenAI.Azure\CMSResources\Kentico.Xperience.OpenAI.Azure`
 4. Open `/src/WebApp.sln`.
 5. Start the *CMSApp* project in IIS Express.
-    - If you receive a *Could not find a part of the path ... bin\roslyn\csc.exe* exception, open the Package Manager Console (Menu -> View -> Other Windows) and run:
+    - If you encounter a *Could not find a part of the path ... bin\roslyn\csc.exe* exception, open the Package Manager Console (Menu -> View -> Other Windows) and run:

         `Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r`
 6. Create a database via a web wizard.